 I felt as if God allowed the waters to rise as He displayed the magnitude of His power within the winds.

 I felt energized and excited by this power.

 I understood that I didn’t need to fear the storm as it displayed God’s glory and power and I remained safe with Him.

 Upon waking, I smiled in remembrance that, with God, anything is possible.
 He is powerful.
 We can always feel safe as long as we stay and walk with Him.
 Knowing Jesus, we are assured that He walks with us through our storms.

 Yours, O LORD, is the greatness and the power and the glory and the majesty and the splendor, for everything in heaven and earth is yours.
 Yours, O LORD, is the kingdom; you are exalted as head over all.
 (1 Chronicles 29:11, NIV)

-(excerpts taken from Night Stories — a collection of devotional writings)
+(Excerpts taken from Night Stories — a collection of devotional writings by Kimberley Payne)